-The aws:secretsmanager/secretVersion:SecretVersion resource, part of the Pulumi AWS provider, manages the actual secret value and its version within an existing Secrets Manager secret container.
-This guide focuses on three capabilities: string secret storage, JSON-encoded key-value pairs, and reading structured secrets.
+The aws:secretsmanager/secretVersion:SecretVersion resource, part of the Pulumi AWS provider, manages the actual secret value and version within an existing Secrets Manager secret container.
+This guide focuses on two capabilities: storing string and JSON secret values, and parsing structured secrets for application use.

-Secret versions require an existing aws.secretsmanager.Secret resource as the container.
+Secret versions belong to an aws.secretsmanager.Secret resource, which provides the container and metadata.
 The examples are intentionally small.
 Combine them with your own secret containers and rotation policies.

 import * as pulumi from "@pulumi/pulumi";